The Complete Baby Gear Guide: Everything You Need (and Nothing You Don't)

 Newborn sleep dominates the first year of parenting, and safe sleep gear is non-negotiable.
 You need a firm, flat sleep surface that meets current CPSC standards — full stop.

 Cribs and bassinets are your starting point.
 A bassinet keeps baby close for nighttime feeds during the first few months, then you'll transition to a crib.
-We've tested dozens and our best cribs and bassinets guide covers every budget.
+We've researched dozens and our best cribs and bassinets guide covers every budget.
 For safe setup details, read our guide on how to set up a safe sleep space.

 Sleep accessories make a real difference.
 A quality white noise machine, the right swaddle, and room-darkening curtains are the trifecta of better newborn sleep.
 Our best sleep essentials roundup covers white noise machines, swaddles, and sleep sacks.
 If you're struggling with sleep regressions, our sleep regression survival guide is one of our most-read posts for good reason.